Utilising CO2 and waste to make concrete stronger, cheaper and cleaner

 Typical Concrete vs C4C Concrete

-Adjust the numbers in the table to reflect your mix design and see how much carbon you can potentially remove with C4C technology
+Adjust the numbers in the table to reflect your mix design and see how much carbon you can potentially remove with C4C technology.
+The amount of carrier added is ~0.5% by the mass of the cement in concrete.
+C4C concrete mix assumes a 20% reduction in cement as a result of the strength increase from the C4C carrier

 Cement